-Respiration Response:
+Respiration response:

 Any one of the station status circles will flash the ! icon for each valid inspiration event detected.
 No oxygen is dispensed in association with this icon.
-It will be common while in the D mode and operating below the preset pressure-altitude trip point indicating that a station is operating.
+It will be common while in the D mode and operating below the preset pressure altitude trip-point indicating that a station is operating.

-Flow Response & Idle:
+Flow response & Idle:

-Any one of the station status circles will show a steady 3-point crescent icon.
-Icon 1 will show for about 2 seconds for each valid inspiration event detected and complemented with oxygen.
-In the event that an additional inspiration effort is detected before another flow response is allowed, the '!' will show icon 2.
-This will be guite normal and simply indicates that the person on that station is breathing over the maximum allowable respiration rate.
-Icon 3 indicates an idle station.
+Any one of the station status circles will show a steady 3-point crescent icon 1) for about 2 seconds for each valid inspiration event detected and complemented with oxygen.
+In the event that an additional inspiration effort is detected before another flow response is allowed, the '!' will show 2).
+This will be guite normal and simply indicates that person on that station is breathing over the maximum allowable respiration rate.
+Idle stations show nothing 3).